Rockville Domestic Violence Lawyer

 Non-Assault Domestic Violence Charges

 There are domestic violence crimes outside of assault.
 The most common types of domestic violence crimes you would see outside of assault are reckless endangerment, potential endangerment of another through alcoholic beverage intoxication and a violation of any existing protective or peace orders.
-To learn more about how the protective orders may play into your case, contact a Rockville domestic violence lawyer.
+To learn more about how the protective orders may play into your case, contact a Rockville domestic violence attorney.

 Sex Crime-Related Domestic Violence Charges

-A Rockville Domestic Violence Lawyer Can Help
+A Rockville Domestic Violence Attorney Can Help

 Domestic violence charges can be accompanied by orders that may limit your ability to see your family, and they can also have repercussions for custody of children, and the ability to own a handgun.
 Contact a Rockville domestic violence lawyer and start planning your defense.